It’s been a couple of years now that I have been observing Shabbat.

-After your eggs have cooled, peel and use as you would eggs actually boiled in water on the stove top.
+After your eggs have cooled, peel and enjoy.

 I had varying results with my crock pot hard boiled eggs, just like when cooking on the stove.
 I’m not sure if the eggs were too fresh or too hot (I might also be impatient.
 Maybe.), but some of them peeled perfectly (oddly, all the eggs with the brown spots peeled very easily!) and some of them, half the white came off with the shell.
 The yolks, however, were perfect!
 Creamy smooth and delicious.

-Why would you want to take two hours to do what could be done in thirty minutes, you ask?
+Why would you want to take 2 hours to do what takes 30 minutes, you ask?

 As I mentioned above, I don’t cook on Shabbat and since I don’t always remember to do things ahead of time, this is a great way to cook eggs for egg salad for lunch or just to munch on – my kids LOVE hard boiled eggs.
 In the summer, you can make eggs for a cool, creamy egg salad without turning on the stove and steaming up the kitchen.
 You can also “boil” eggs without using tap water, which may be an issue for some of you.
 True, it takes a little longer, but I think that it’s still an option that is worth keeping in mind and using.